 Real-world environments invariably entail some degree of noise, so a learning engine must be able to tolerate erroneous training instances.
 We have been pleasantly surprised by the performance of the CAP-CEL program in these circumstances.
-Figure 2 depicts the asymptotic performance of CAP-CEL when trained for a conjunction of tone and light with various rates of spurious trials.
+Figure 2 depicts the performance of CAP-CEL when trained with various rates of erroneous instances.